Modern Slavery Act statement

 1. Organisational structure and supply chains

-This statement covers the activities of The Economist Newspaper Limited, The Economist Group Limited, The Economist Intelligence Unit Limited, and The Economist Newspaper NA Inc. - however, it also applies to, and is made in respect of, The Economist Group as a whole.
+This statement covers the activities of The Economist Newspaper Limited and all of its subsidiaries and therefore is made in respect of The Economist Group as a whole.

 The Economist Group exists to champion progress by helping people understand and tackle the critical challenges facing the world.
 The Economist Group is the leading source of analysis on international business and world affairs, providing trusted information, analysis, data and expertise that help people and organisations understand and tackle critical challenges.
-We deliver our information through our core businesses, which comprise printed and electronic newspapers and magazines, intelligence and consultancy services, policy and insight services, events and conferences and educational programmes.
+We deliver our information through our businesses, which comprise printed and electronic newspapers, intelligence and consultancy services, policy and insight services, events and conferences and educational programmes.

 We currently operate in countries around the world including in North and South America, Asia, Europe and the Middle East and Africa.

-We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations:
+We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 Whistleblowing policy: the Group is committed to the highest standards of openness, honesty, accountability and corporate governance.
 We encourage all our colleagues to report any malpractice related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for colleagues to make disclosures, without fear of retaliation.
 Colleagues who have concerns can contact Lighthouse, our external, confidential service to give them the opportunity to raise concerns, whatever they may be.